amitvc/minidb/README.md

 ## MiniDB (WORK IN PROGRESS)
 Welcome to the MiniDB SQL Database project!
 Once completely built it will be a fully functional, disk-based relational database management system (RDBMS) written from scratch in modern C++.
-The primary goal of this project is to serve as a learning tool for understanding the internal workings of a database, from SQL parsing to transaction management, data storage and indexing on disk.
+Designed as a comprehensive educational initiative, this project aims to demystify the "black box" of database internals.
+Rather than relying on existing libraries for core functionality, MiniDB implements the entire database stack from first principles.
+It serves as a practical exploration of system design, low-level memory management, and algorithm implementation.
+My goal is not to take any external dependency for the core implementation.

 ## Features